Sebastien Masi & Kirsten Batt

 About The Restaurant

-One of the nicest rooms in the country, Locks was very successful for over 20 years under its initial ownership.
-It re-opened in 2007 but it ran into trouble with the recession, and prices that were no longer in tune with the times, eventually closing.
-Happily, it has been reinvented by Sebastien Masi and Kirsten Batt, who run the superb upmarket Pearl Brasserie in Upper Merrion Street.
-With their new venture Masi and Batt have hit the nail smack on the head with a very reasonably priced, well thought out, menu of delicious classy food in a relaxed friendly atmosphere, with ex Four Seasons/L’Ecrivain chef Rory Carville.
+One of the nicest rooms in the country, Locks was very successful for over 20 years under its initial ownership and eventually the time came for it to pass to new owners.
+Happily, it was reinvented by Sebastien Masi and Kirsten Batt, who run the superb upmarket Pearl Brasserie in Upper Merrion Street.
+With Locks Masi and Batt also hit the nail smack on the head with a very reasonably priced, well thought out, menu of delicious classy food in a relaxed friendly atmosphere, with Head Chef being Keelan Higgs.

 View Restaurant On Map